covidpass-org/covidpass/README.md

 * Install node.js and download the [passkit-keys](https://github.com/walletpass/pass-js/blob/master/bin/passkit-keys) script
 * Create a `keys` folder and put the .p12 file inside
+* Download [Apple Worldwide Developer Relations CA](https://developer.apple.com/certificationauthority/AppleWWDRCA.cer) file and add it to your Keychain
 * Run ./passkit-keys `<path to your keys folder>`
 * You may have to type in the passphrase you defined during the export step
 * Base64 encode the contents of the newly generated .pem file inside the keys folder